Note

 Results & Discussion#

-Design implications: Systems must be designed for worst-case (high flow) conditions
+High flow periods reduce residence times, leading to lower log-removal.
+Systems must be designed for worst-case (high flow) conditions.

 Heterogeneous System Behavior#